A Gene-Editing Experiment Let These Patients With Vision Loss See Color Again

 "I've always loved colors.
 Since I was a kid it's one of those things I could enjoy with just a small amount of vision.
 But now I realize how much brighter they were as a kid because I can see them a lot more brilliantly now," she says.
 "It's just amazing."

-So Knight, who's 55 and lives outside Portland, Oregon, dyed her hair her favorite color, green, to celebrate.
+So Knight, who's 55 and lives outside Portland, Ore., dyed her hair her favorite color, green, to celebrate.

 "It's kind of fun to see," she says, laughing.